HosseinSagha/threadx-cpp/README.md

 ## Compatibility
 C++20 and above.

-It has been partially tested with ThreadX v6.4.1 and FileX v6.4.0 using []().
+It has been partially tested with ThreadX v6.4.1 and FileX v6.4.0 using [threadx-cpp-test-app](https://github.com/HosseinSagha/threadx-cpp-test-app).

+Happy to look at suggestions and bug reports.